Vietnam.vn - Nền tảng quảng bá Việt Nam

 Headquarters of the US Federal Reserve Bank (FED) in Washington DC.
 Photo: VNA

-Accordingly, these banks may be required to increase their capital by an average of 20% to enhance the resilience of the financial system after a series of mid-sized US banks went bankrupt this year.
+Accordingly, these banks may be required to increase their capital by an average of 20% to strengthen the resilience of the financial system after a series of mid-sized US banks went bankrupt this year.
 WSJ quoted informed sources as saying that US banking regulators are proposing to apply the above changes as early as this June.

 Source